Is It Okay to Eat After Brushing Your Teeth? How Long Should You Wait?

 • Teach the patient about personal oral hygiene measures and dental health promotion.

-• Support the examination process by pointing at the changes in patients’ conditions if any.
+• Support the examination process by pointing out the changes in patients’ conditions, if any.

 • Store data about current and former patients and change their plans.